 Under the new definition established by 2019/1020/EU, these companies could fall in scope of the regulation’s requirements.
 Additional changes to the role of authorized representatives mean that online retailers may be required to appoint an individual to take responsibility for compliance information and documentation.
 If no authorized representative exists, fulfillment service providers could be responsible for compliance documentation.

 A dedicated supply chain data management solution supports companies as they strive to demonstrate due diligence and maintain the information required to stay compliant with evolving regulations.
-To learn how Assent can help your company mitigate its risks, contact us.
+To learn how Assent can help your company mitigate its risks, contact our experts.